hypered/slab/README.md

   -h,--help                Show this help text

 Available commands:
-  build                    Build a library of Pug templates render                   Render a Pug template to HTML eval                     Parse a Pug template to AST and evaluate it parse                    Parse a Pug template to AST classes                  Parse a Pug template and report its CSS classes mixins                   Parse a Pug template and report its mixins
+  build                    Build a library of Slab templates render                   Render a Slab template to HTML eval                     Parse a Slab template to AST and evaluate it parse                    Parse a Slab template to AST classes                  Parse a Slab template and report its CSS classes fragments                Parse a Slab template and report its fragments
 ```

 ```